If you're worried about a child, encouraging them to talk can be very helpful, whether you're a parent, grandparent, friend or teacher.

 If you're still worried about your child

-If you're still concerned about your child after talking to them, see your GP for further advice.
+If you're still concerned about your child after talking to them, see a GP for further advice.

 See some tips on talking to teenagers.